 Edgar Ramirez, President and CEO, joined Chicago Commons in 2010 as Associate Executive Director.
 Edgar has experience as a community organizer in the Little Village neighborhood, working on issues such as youth and parent leadership development, green space improvement, and anti-violence campaigns.
 In 2008, Edgar became the Advocacy and Leadership Director at Erie Neighborhood House, where he was instrumental in organizing agency staff and participants on behalf of issues such as child care income eligibility, comprehensive immigration reform, and job development for youth.
-He is the current chair two neighborhood community organization planning committees: Smart Communities oversight committee in Humboldt Park and the Early Childhood Roundtable in Pilsen.
+He is the current chair of two neighborhood community organization planning committees: Smart Communities oversight committee in Humboldt Park and the Early Childhood Roundtable in Pilsen.
 Edgar holds a master’s degree from the School of Social Service Administration from the University of Chicago and a bachelor’s degree from DePaul University.

 Dhiren Shah, Chief Financial Officer, joined Chicago Commons in 2001 and has been in the financial sector since 1987.
 Dhiren began working in nonprofit management as the Chief Financial Officer for Bethel New Life, Inc. in 1991.
 From 1998-2001, Dhiren led the financial team at Francis W. Parker School as the Chief Financial Officer.
-His educational background includes a bachelor’s degree in business from the University of Bombay received in 1979 and is also a Certified Public Accountant and a Certified Management Accountant.
+His educational background includes a bachelor’s degree in business from the University of Bombay received in 1979 and he is also a Certified Public Accountant and a Certified Management Accountant.
 Dhiren is a member of the Illinois CPA Society and a committee member for H.O.M.E. and the Bear Necessities Pediatric Cancer Association.
-He volunteers for CPAs for the Public Interest, and the Independent School of Association of Central States.
+He volunteers for CPAs for the Public Interest, and the Independent Schools Association of the Central States.

 Cary Crawford, Vice President of Senior Care, began his career in senior care administration in 1994, as a branch manager for Home Care Personal Services, Inc. in Naperville, Illinois.
 He has held various leadership roles in the field, joining Chicago Commons in 2011 as the Director of Senior Care.
 He holds a Master of Business Administration degree with an emphasis on healthcare administration from Benedictine University, where he also obtained a Bachelors of Business Administration degree.
 Cary is a board member and past Vice President at Illinois Association of Community Care Programs Homecare Providers, an Advisory Committee Board Member and former Board of Trustees member for the Community Care Program, and a former trustee of the SEIU Healthcare Illinois Home Care & Child Care.
 Cary is also a fund member of the American Society on Aging.

 Eric Woods, Director of Facilities and Procurement, provides facilities oversight and general management for Chicago Commons Child Development and Senior Services portfolios.
 Eric has been with Chicago Commons since 2011 and has 20+ years of experience in business and facilities management with extensive background in facility design, construction, energy management, operations and maintenance while working for nonprofits and the private sector.
-Eric specializes in: Emergency preparedness, business continuity planning, administration management, space planning, real estate management, corporate relocation management, cost containment and internal client facilities-related service.
-Eric is currently affiliated with International Facility Management Association (IFMA); Corporate Real Estate Group; Building Owners and Managers Associations (BOMA); Association for Facility Engineering and Nonprofit Professionals.
-Eric attended Rock Valley College – Business Administration (1989) and is a Facilities Management Professional (FMP) with Technical knowledge ensuring safe work environment through compliance with regulatory agencies and standards (EPA, OSHA, ADA, etc).
+Eric specializes in: emergency preparedness, business continuity planning, administration management, space planning, real estate management, corporate relocation management, cost containment and internal client facilities-related service.
+Eric is currently affiliated with the International Facility Management Association (IFMA); Corporate Real Estate Group; Building Owners and Managers Associations (BOMA); Association for Facility Engineering and Nonprofit Professionals.
+Eric attended Rock Valley College for Business Administration (1989) and is a Facilities Management Professional (FMP) with technical knowledge ensuring a safe work environment through compliance with regulatory agencies and standards (EPA, OSHA, ADA, etc).